CrowsOfWar/AvatarMod-Docs/git-conventions.rst

    Fix duplicate scanning of same BlockPos in FloodFill

-   BlockPos was only added to processedBlocks after processed, which meant pos added to queue were still added again
+   Position was only added to processedBlocks after it was processed, but not when added to the queue.
+It was possible for position to be added to the queue multiple times, causing duplicate scans of the same position.

 From reading the commit message, it might not be immediately obvious why there was a duplicate scanning issue, which was cleared up by the commit description.